Kong/docs.konghq.com/app/_src/gateway/upgrade/in-place.md

 > _Figure 1: The diagram shows an in-place upgrade workflow, where the current cluster X is directly replaced by a new cluster Y._
 _The database is reused by the new cluster Y, and the current cluster X is shut down once all nodes are migrated.
 No Admin API write operations can be performed during the upgrade._

 There is business downtime as cluster X is stopped during the upgrade process.
-You must carefully review the upgrade considerations in advance.
-The prescribed steps below are recommended for you.
+You must carefully review the [upgrade considerations](/gateway/{{page.kong_version}}/upgrade/#preparation-upgrade-considerations) in advance.

 {:.important}
 > **Important**: We do not recommend using this strategy unless {{site.base_gateway}} is deployed under